 Fieldwork and working collaboratively will be an essential part.
-You will need very good maths skills and be able to write essay styled answers based on real world examples and concepts within geopgraphy.
+You will need competent numerical skills and be able to write essay styled answers based on real world examples and concepts within geography.

-A degree in geography or geography-related courses leads to careers in sustainability, green issues, urban regeneration, energy supply, retail location, managing natural hazards, climate change, town planning, coastal environmental science and various roles.
+A degree in geography or geography-related courses leads to careers in sustainability, green issues, urban regeneration, energy supply, retail location, managing natural hazards, climate change, town planning, coastal environmental science and various other dynamic and adaptive careers.